unstoppabledomains/dot-crypto/DESIGN_FLAWS.md

 Currently a domain can be removed from _tokenUris when it is burned.
 There is no sense in that and we prefer to make URI recoverable from namehash any time.

+#### Emit MetaTransaction Event

+Currently there is no way to know which meta transactions were executed for the given account or token id.
+Solution: Emit `MetaTransaction` event every time when meta transaction is mined.
+It can be handy to aggregate transaction by signed account or by token id.

 ## Solvable by introducing new resolver

 ### Emit ResetRecords event when call preconfigure method

-All new domains prefilled with records via preconfigure method.
-For consistency and easier keys gathering we need emit ResetRecords when domain preconfigured.
+Some new domains are pre-populated with records via preconfigure method.
+For consistency and easier keys gathering we need emit ResetRecords when domain is preconfigured.

 ### Ability to set record for multiple domains